 Butler is a very small city located in the state of Missouri.
 With a population of 4,246 people and just one neighborhood, Butler is the 165th largest community in Missouri.

-Butler is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Butler isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Butler are a mix of both white- and blue-collar jobs.
 Overall, Butler is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Butler who work in food service (11.44%), sales jobs (11.15%), and teaching (6.56%).

-The percentage of people in Butler with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.66% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Butler is quite a bit lower than the national average among all cities of 21.84%: just 10.66% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Butler in 2022 was $20,640, which is low income relative to Missouri and the nation.
 This equates to an annual income of $82,560 for a family of four.
 However, Butler contains both very wealthy and poor people as well.
 Butler also has one of the higher rates of people living in poverty in the nation, with 32.39% of its population below the federal poverty line.